 Focusing on growth hacks and not on long-term growth is only one mistake you might be making in your SaaS marketing strategy.

-Let’s get to the second example—something that, once again, many SaaS businesses are getting wrong when it comes to their marketing.
+Let’s get to the second example—something that, once again, many SaaS applications are getting wrong when it comes to their marketing.

 Reason #2: “Content Marketing: Do We Really Need It?”